jpcisneros/cv/WHOAMI.md

 ------------
 I'm a Cloud Engineer focused in Google Cloud Platform infrastructure who thrives on delivering quality solutions.
-Passionate for electronics and computing science, I've developed well in different fields which gives me an out of the box thinking approach.
-I understand how to keep the focus on the goals in fast paced working environments to achieve the agreed objectives.
+Passionate for electronics and computing science, I've performed well in different fields which gives me a holistic thinking approach.
+I understand how to keep the focus on the goals in fast paced working environments to achieve objectives.
-I love story telling and slow hiking.
+Currently diving into the crusts of Rust.
+I like to keep updated with new and old technologies.

 Education
 ---------